-In order to address these urgent issues, and particularly the youth wave, and middle ageing, we must first develop a new approach to population policy.
+In order to address these urgent issues, and particularly the Youth Wave, and Middle Aging, we must first develop a new approach to population policy.
 In the past, population policies have often been viewed as singular interventions to limit growth or population movement.
 This was a mistaken view of what population policies should be.

-Today it is accepted that they must also deal with issues which are less directly related to demographic change: the labour market, education, health, social security, and the like.
-Moreover, they must also deal with responses which relate to adjustments to demographic change, notably to the youth wave, to middle ageing, to ageing and to the integration of immigrants.
+Today we would accept that they must also deal with questions which are less directly related to demographic change: the labour market, education, health, social security, and the like.
+Moreover, they must also deal with issues which relate to adjustments to demographic change, notably to the youth wave, to middle aging, to aging and to the integration of immigrants.